Hiring Grant Options 2022: Wage Subsidies for Canadian Employers

 How Hiring Grants Fit into the Recruitment Process

-- Wait approximately five business days for the government’s response with funding decision
+- Wait approximately five business days for the government’s response with funding decision; and

 After funding is in place, you can formally provide an employment offer to the candidate.
 Hiring a candidate and placing them on payroll prior to government funding approval can significantly complicate the process and often leads to applications being deemed ineligible.